BryceLee/android-compass/README.md

 # 数据加密
 - [EncriptSharedPreferences](https://developer.android.com/jetpack/androidx/releases/security):provides an implementation of SharedPreferences that automatically encrypts/decrypts all keys and values
+# [Dependency injection]
+- Another approach is to just use the normal Dagger APIs and follow guides such as the one [here](https://developer.android.com/training/dependency-injection/dagger-android).
+This may be simpler to understand but comes with the downside of having to write extra boilerplate manually
+- The better approach is [here](https://dagger.dev/android) for Android.
 # Optimize
 ## ANR
 - common issues